 - Prefered climate: Tropical to subtropical countries, but higher elevation – and higher elevation mean lower temperatures than lowland habitat, and colder nights.

-- Special notes: overwinters as cocoon; don’t try to overwinter the eggs, as is normal with other Caligula species
+- Special notes: overwinters as cocoon; don’t try to overwinter the eggs

 - Estimated wingspan: 60mm-110mm